funcompbio/practical6/practical6.md

 [role in breast cancer susceptibility](https://en.wikipedia.org/wiki/BRCA1) was discovered by
-[Mary-Claire King](https://en.wikipedia.org/wiki/Mary-Claire_King) (in your spare time watch this 12-minute [video](https://www.youtube.com/watch?v=tOP5pUIYhv4) where she explains the few days before she was defending in front of a panel at the [NIH](https://www.nih.gov) the grant application that was ultimately approved and allowed her to develop her research on the role of the _BRCA1_ gene as a
+[Mary-Claire King](https://en.wikipedia.org/wiki/Mary-Claire_King) (in your spare time, watch this 12-minute [video](https://www.youtube.com/watch?v=tOP5pUIYhv4) where she explains the few days before she was defending in front of a panel at the [NIH](https://www.nih.gov) the grant application that was ultimately approved and allowed her to develop her research on the role of the _BRCA1_ gene as a